jamesadhitthana/TunaForecaster/README.md

 ![tutoriaMap](https://raw.githubusercontent.com/jamesadhitthana/TunaForecaster/master/Screenshots/tut-map.gif)

-Last but not least, you can scroll down and view the individual coordinates of each point from the table on the bottom of the page.
+Last but not least, you can scroll down and view/download the individual coordinates of each point from the table on the bottom of the page.

 ![tutorial5](https://raw.githubusercontent.com/jamesadhitthana/TunaForecaster/master/Screenshots/tut-table-coordinates.PNG)